lewissbaker/cake/readme.txt

 Known Issues
 ------------

-- Currently cake searches for boot.cake from the working directory.
-In future cake will search for the boot.cake starting from the directory of the script you are running.
-This will mean you can build your project from any working directory.

 - There is an issue when trying to use outer scoped variables/imports within an inner scope in a cake script.